weeeBox/mobile-system-design/README.md

 ### Protocols
 #### REST
 A text-based stateless protocol - most popular choice for CRUD (Create, Read, Update, and Delete) operations.
-- pros
+- pros:
-  - easy to learn, understand, and implement
+  - easy to learn, understand, and implement.
-  - easy to cache using built-in HTTP caching mechanism
+  - easy to cache using built-in HTTP caching mechanism.
-  - loose coupling between client and server
+  - loose coupling between client and server.
-- cons
+- cons:
-  - less efficient on mobile platforms since every request requires a separate physical connection
+  - less efficient on mobile platforms since every request requires a separate physical connection.
-  - schemaless - it's hard to check data validity on the client
+  - schemaless - it's hard to check data validity on the client.
-  - stateless - needs extra functionality to maintain a session
+  - stateless - needs extra functionality to maintain a session.
-  - additional overhead - every request contains contextual metadata and headers
+  - additional overhead - every request contains contextual metadata and headers.

 #### GraphQL
-A query language for working with API - allows clients to request data from several resources using a single endpoint (instead of making multiple requests in traditional RESTful apps)
+A query language for working with API - allows clients to request data from several resources using a single endpoint (instead of making multiple requests in traditional RESTful apps).
-- pros
+- pros:
-  - schema-based typed queries - clients can verify data integrity and format
+  - schema-based typed queries - clients can verify data integrity and format.
-  - highly customizable - clients can request specific data and reduce the amount of HTTP-traffic
+  - highly customizable - clients can request specific data and reduce the amount of HTTP-traffic.
   - bi-directional communication with GraphQL Subscriptions (WebSocket based).
-- cons
+- cons:
-  - more complex backend implementation
+  - more complex backend implementation.
-  - "leaky-abstraction" - clients become tightly coupled to the backend
+  - "leaky-abstraction" - clients become tightly coupled to the backend.
-  - the performance of a query is bound to the performance of the slowest service on the backend (in case the response data is federated between multiple services)
+  - the performance of a query is bound to the performance of the slowest service on the backend (in case the response data is federated between multiple services).

 #### WebSocket
 Full-duplex communication over a single TCP connection.
-- pros
+- pros:
-  - real time bi-directional communication
+  - real time bi-directional communication.
-  - provides both text-based and binary traffic
+  - provides both text-based and binary traffic.
-- cons
+- cons:
-  - requires maintaining an active connection - might have poor performance on unstable cellular networks
+  - requires maintaining an active connection - might have poor performance on unstable cellular networks.
-  - schemaless - it's hard to check data validity on the client
+  - schemaless - it's hard to check data validity on the client.
-  - the number of active connections on a single server is limited to 65k
+  - the number of active connections on a single server is limited to 65k.
 #### gRPC
 Remote Procedure Call framework which runs on top of HTTP/2.
 Supports bi-directional streaming using a single physical connection.
-- pros
+- pros:
-  - lightweight binary messages (much smaller compared to text-based protocols)
+  - lightweight binary messages (much smaller compared to text-based protocols).
-  - schema-based - built-in code generation with Protobuf
+  - schema-based - built-in code generation with Protobuf.
   - provides support of event-driven architecture: server-side streaming, client-side streaming, and bi-directional streaming
-  - multiple parallel requests
+  - multiple parallel requests.
-- cons
+- cons:
-  - limited browser support
+  - limited browser support.
-  - non human-readable format
+  - non human-readable format.
-  - steeper learning curve
+  - steeper learning curve.

 The interviewer would expect you to **pick a concrete approach** most suitable for the design task at hand.
 Since the API layer for the "Design Twitter Feed" question is pretty simple and does not require much customization - we can select an approach based on REST.